shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

     The fresh air coming into the tent needs to be clean/filtered.
 Since my tent is in a closed room, I simply use the ambient air in the room, provided by the central HVAC system, which is HEPA filtered.

 - **Exhaust**
-    Some mushroom spores can cause alergic type reactions, so it's important to ventilate to the outside, and not into your house.
+    Some mushroom spores can cause development of allergic type reactions, so it's important to ventilate to the outside, and not into your house.
 Pick a room that has a window, or where you are comfortable cutting a hole in the wall for exhaust ventilation.

 - **Noise**
     The system makes a minor level of noise as it operates.
 Mostly just the sounds of moving air and bubbling water.
-Be cautious if sharing a wall with a bedroom or office.
+Use caution if sharing a wall with a bedroom or office.

 - **Light**
     Mushrooms enjoy a regular day-night cycle for fruiting.
 Place the tent in an area that allows for 12 hours cycles of light/dark.